vistormu/proxima/README.md

     </a>
 </p>

 Proxima is a markup language written in pure Go that offers the simplicity of Markdown with the power of LaTeX.
-It transpiles into HTML, so it is also suitable for teh browser.
+It transpiles into HTML, so it is also suitable for the browser.

 > It is currently under development, so actually it is not even as powerful as Markdown ;).